 - Aetna CVS Health is joining the marketplace in Arizona, Florida, Georgia, Missouri, Nevada, North Carolina, Virginia, and Texas.

-- Bright Healthcare is joining the marketplace in California, Texas, and Georgia.
+- Bright Healthcare is joining the marketplace in California, Texas, Utah, Virginia, and Georgia.

-- UnitedHealthcare is joining the marketplace in Alabama, Texas and Georgia.
+- Capital Health Plan is joining the marketplace in Florida.

 - Cigna is joining the marketplace in Georgia, Mississippi, and Pennsylvania.

-- US Health and Life is joining the marketplace in Indiana.
+- Friday Health Plans is joining the marketplace in Oklahoma, Georgia, and North Carolina.

 - Hometown Health Plan is joining the marketplace in Nevada.